cloudflare/Cloudflare-WordPress/readme.txt

 1. Go to https://dash.cloudflare.com
 2. Login with your cloudflare account.
 If you don’t have a Cloudflare account, first sign up for Cloudflare.
-3. Navigate to the [API Tokens section](https://dash.cloudflare.com/profile/api-tokens) of the user profile (found in the top right corner fo the dashboard).
+3. Navigate to the [API Tokens section](https://dash.cloudflare.com/profile/api-tokens) of the user profile (found in the top right corner of the dashboard).
 4. Select 'Create Token'
 5. Select the 'WordPress' Template
 6. Select the Account and Zone to grant the plugin access to